breadthe/seismic/README.md

 All the [features](#features) intended for v1.0 are complete.
 The following are potential embellishments that may or may not happen.

-- [ ] Optional color coding of events according to severity.
 - [ ] Timestamp for last feed refresh.
 - [ ] Display more event parameters from the feed (such as tsunami warning).